rojaxthegreat/hubitat-simple-mqtt/README.md

 ## Installation

-1. Install the two drivers for the MQTT Client and the MQTT Client Topic (child device).
+1. Install the two drivers for the MQTT Client and the MQTT Topic (child device).
 2. Create a new virtual device with the type `Simple MQTT Client`.
 You only need one of these for your hub, no matter how many topics you want to publish or subscribe to.
 3. In the device preferences, set your broker IP/hostname and port.
 Username and password are optional